The Lady from the Sea (1929 film)

-The Lady from the Sea is a 1929 sound part-talkie British romance film directed by Castleton Knight and starring Ray Milland, Mona Goya, and Moore Marriott.
-In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The Lady from the Sea is a 1929 sound British romance film directed by Castleton Knight and starring Ray Milland, Mona Goya, and Moore Marriott.
+It was originally released as a silent in May 1929, before it was subsequently re-shot entirely in sound and re-released the following year.
+The sound version is still extant, while the original silent version is lost.

 The film was also known as Goodwin Sands.
 The film was shot at Elstree Studios and originally released by Paramount British.
 The film's sets were designed by the art director J. Elder Wills.

 Plot

 A fisherman working off the Goodwin Sands becomes romantically attached to an upper-class woman.